Stacey Dixon: Career

 President Joe Biden announced plans to nominate then-NGA Deputy Director Dixon for the position of principal deputy director of national intelligence on April 21, 2021.
 She was confirmed by voice vote on August 3 and received praise from Director of National Intelligence Avril Haines.
 She was sworn in on August 4, 2021 and is the highest-ranking Black woman in the intelligence community.
+Dixon was replaced by President Trump as Acting Director of National Intelligence with Lora Shiao, the chief operating officer for the agency.

+In 2024, Dixon earned her fifth Wash100 Award for advancing transparency and data use in the intelligence community.